dumbo25/newt/README.md

 ## Usage
+A Raspberry Pi (RPi) runs the newt webserver.
+A user opens a browser and connects to the RPi's webserver http://♣your-hostname♣.

+Newt clones one image to 1-10 MicroSD cards.
+I believe the number of MicroSD Cards can be increased by adding more USB Hubs, but I have not tested this.

 ### Accepted image file
 Newt will accept any image file ending with .img name.
 Other extensions will silently be ignored.